US Supreme Court rules Trump can remain on 2024 primary ballots

 Haley makes history as she hands Trump first Republican primary defeat

-Trump’s critics have accused him of inciting and supporting the attack on the US Capitol on January 6, 2021, in an attempt to subvert the 2020 presidential election.
+Trump’s critics have accused him of inciting and supporting the attack on the US Capitol on January 6, 2021, in an attempt to subvert the 2020 presidential election, which Democrat Joe Biden won and Trump lost.

-“BIG WIN FOR AMERICA!!!” the ex-president wrote on his Truth social media platform after the Supreme Court’s decision.
+“BIG WIN FOR AMERICA!!!” the ex-president and frontrunner in the Republican presidential nomination race wrote on his Truth Social platform after the US Supreme Court’s decision.

-The ruling ends efforts in Colorado, Illinois, Maine and elsewhere to kick Trump off the ballot because of his attempts to undo his loss in the 2020 election to his rival, Democratic President Joe Biden.
+The ruling ends efforts in Colorado, Illinois, Maine and elsewhere to kick Trump off the ballot because of his attempts to undo his loss in the 2020 election to Biden, whom he is likely to face again in November’s presidential election.

-It also comes a day before Super Tuesday, the day when the largest number of states hold their presidential primaries and caucuses.
+The ruling comes a day before Super Tuesday, the day when the largest number of states hold their presidential primaries and caucuses.

-Trump is the frontrunner in the Republican presidential nomination and is widely expected to face off against Biden in November.

 The 14th Amendment bars people from holding US office, including the presidency, if they “have engaged in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof”.

-But the Supreme Court, which holds a 6-3 conservative majority, said on Monday that only Congress can enforce the provision against federal officeholders and candidates.
+But the Supreme Court, which has a 6-3 conservative majority, said on Monday that only Congress can enforce the provision against federal officeholders and candidates.

 “We conclude that states may disqualify persons holding or attempting to hold state office.
 But states have no power under the Constitution to enforce Section 3 with respect to federal offices, especially the presidency,” the top US court said in an unsigned opinion.